sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 NAME            HUB ACCEPTED   MANAGED CLUSTER URLS   JOINED   AVAILABLE   AGE local-cluster   true                                  True     True        5h11m
 ```
-Since this is not a real Disaster Recovery scenario we can push our analysis a little further:
+Since this is not a real DR scenario we can push our analysis a little further.
-looking at the UIs respectively we find the the `managed-one` cluster is still registered to the `dr-hub1` Hub:
+Looking at the UIs respectively we find the the `managed-one` cluster is still registered to the `dr-hub1` Hub:

 ![](https://i.imgur.com/Nr5vZzX.png)